ARM-software/acle/main/acle.md

 `__attribute__((target_version("name")))` and
 `__attribute__((target_clones("name",...)))`.

+* Functions are allowed to have the same name and signature when annotated with these attributes.
 * These attributes can be mixed with each other.
+* `name` is the dependent features from the tables below.
 * The `default` version means the version of the function that would be generated without these attributes.
-* `name` is the dependent features from the tables below.
 * The dependent features could be joined by the `+` sign.
 * None of these attributes will enable the corresponding ACLE feature(s) associated to the `name` expressed in the attribute.